anupam2005/AzureCertificationPrep/README.md

 **Azure DevTest Labs** enables the creation of **repeatable VM-based test environments using ARM templates** and the ability to **set limits on the number and size of VMs** to control costs.

+**Azure Event Grid** is a service to help you connect together an **event-based architecture** by providing a service which can receive and **pass-on event information between pieces of code** which are written to respond to certain events (e.g. a user signing up for a newsletter can trigger adding them to a database, and then trigger their welcome email.

 ## 10. Security
 ------------